cloudquery/cloudquery/website/pages/blog/how-to-find-cross-account-aws-eventbridge-usage.md

 ## Customer Testimonial

-“CloudQuery helped us understand the exact impact that this AWS service change would have for our organization’s 100+ AWS accounts within 5 minutes of receiving the notification.
+> “CloudQuery helped us understand the exact impact that this AWS service change would have for our organization’s 100+ AWS accounts within 5 minutes of receiving the notification.
 CloudQuery saved us weeks of investigative work and gave us exactly the resource ARNs we needed to alter with this change.”

-<div align="right">- James Barney</div>
+<div align="right">— James Barney</div>

 ## EventBridge Change